Grid graphs and lattice surfaces: Veech triangle groups

 \subsection{Locations of proofs}

 The author has strived to make the proofs of each major result above readable independently.
 The paper has been separated into the following sections.
 The semiregular decomposition theorem is the main tool of the paper.
 We prove it in section \ref{sect:semiregular}.
 We study the topology of these surfaces in section \ref{sect:topology}.
 In section \ref{sect:veech_group}, we compute the Veech groups of these surfaces.
 We prove our primitivity results in section \ref{sect:primitivity}.
-Finally in section \ref{sect:formulas}, we discuss our formulas for the Riemann surfaces and $1$-forms given in proposition \ref{prop:formulas}.
+Section \ref{sect:formulas} discusses our formulas for the Riemann surfaces and $1$-forms given in proposition \ref{prop:formulas}.
+Finally, in section \ref{sect:not_veech}, we discuss the proof of Theorem \ref{thm:non_veech_triangle_groups} which states that some triangle groups are not Veech groups.

 \begin{remark} In this version of the paper, nearly all results are proved in terms of the semiregular decomposition, and the grid graph description of the surfaces is just a bridge between the affinely equivalent surfaces $(Y_{m,n}, \eta_{m,n})$ and $(Y_{n,m}, \eta_{n,m})$.
 It is possible, though more cumbersome, to compute the Veech group and topology of these surfaces through the grid graph description.
-This was the point of view of earlier versions of this paper. \end{remark}
+This was the point of view of an earlier version of this paper \cite{HooperBouwMoller}. \end{remark}